syncfusion-content/blazor-docs/blazor/dropdown-list/selection.md

 {% endhighlight %}

+## Events

-## ValueChange Event
+### ValueChange Event

-[ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_ValueChange) event is triggered when the value of the DropDownList component get changed or modified.
+The [ValueChange](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.DropDownListEvents-2.html#Syncfusion_Blazor_DropDowns_DropDownListEvents_2_ValueChange) event is triggered when the value of the DropDownList component get changed or modified.
 Also it will return the necessary arguments including the current and previously selected/changed value.

 {% highlight cshtml %}